-Table 5.4: Densities of different solar system objects.
+Table 8.8: Densities of different solar system objects.

-5. Based on the density information in Table 4.3, can you group the objects in our solar system into different classes or categories?
-How would you divide them up?
+Based on the density information in Table 8.8, can you group the objects in our solar system into different classes or categories?
+Which objects would you group together?
 (5 points)

 6. How does the density of the Sun compare to the densities of other objects in our solar system?
-Can you say anything about the chemical composition of the Sun as compared to the composition of the planets based on Table 4.3 alone?(5 points)
+Can you say anything about the composition of the Sun as compared to the composition of the planets based on Table 8.8 alone?(5 points)